 The final lines of this poem call upon the specific image of a man walking through the snow after a blizzard.
-When the man looks back, he sees that his are the only tracks in the sight.
+When the man looks back, he sees that these are the only tracks in the sight.
 He is, seemingly, all alone.

 In regards to the whole of humanity, these lines imply that the human race has come through the storm and can look back on its own history.
 Mankind is the only truly intelligent species on the planet.
 Only people can look back and see where they have come from.

-Also, as mentioned above, Williams’ parents had a large influence on his life.
+Also, as mentioned above, his parents had a large influence on his life.
 Many have asserted that his unique use of free verse is a reaction to and rebellion against the structure they forced upon his life.

 ‘Blizzard’ was first published in 1920.
 This was an optimistic time in American history.
-The darkness of the first world war had given way to time of economic opportunity.
+The darkness of the first world war had given way to a time of economic opportunity.